yexelm/shorty/README.md

 POST / -d '<original URL>'
 ```

-Saves a full URL passed through POST request body into Redis, generates and returns a unique short alias for this URL
+Saves an original URL passed via POST request body into Redis, generates and returns a unique short alias for the original URL.
+If this URL is already present in Redis, simply returns an existing alias for it.

 ```
 GET /<short_alias>